Partnering to improve youth mental health

 As Project 1 Methods Expert and in collaboration with the Methods Core, Ms. Blasi provides expertise in evidence synthesis for IMPACT Stage I methods.

-Project 1 Co-Lead, Administrative Core Stakeholder Lead
+Project 1 Co-Lead, Administrative Core Community Lead

 Ruben G. Martinez, PhD